evilbutcher/Scriptables/README_EN.md

 # Scriptable Scripts Collations

 Documentation and scripts instructions can be found in @GideonSenku [Scriptable](https://github.com/GideonSenku/Scriptable) README.md.

-#### It should be noted that I haven't upgraded iOS 14 yet, so there may be issues with the code, feedback is welcome!
+Feedback is welcome!

 ## Acknowledgements

 Thanks to @GideonSenku for the Env!
 Thanks to @MuTu88 for helping with testing!

-## Scriptable is not yet available on the App Store version, the following scripts are demo tests.

 ### How to install?